EasyRPG/Player/README.md

 ### How to build the Player on the macOS?

-The project can be compiled and run on macOS, but the installation of icu4c may not match your expectations, and the Opus cannot be enabled.
+The project can be compiled and run on macOS, but the Opus cannot be enabled.

 ```
 # Install dependencies of liblcf
 brew install expat icu4c
-brew link icu4c --force

 # Install dependencies of Player
 brew install libpng libvorbis sdl2 sdl2_mixer pixman freetype

 # Build
-cmake -B build -DPLAYER_BUILD_LIBS=on -DCMAKE_BUILD_TYPE=Debug -DPLAYER_WITH_OPUS=off
+ICU_ROOT=/opt/homebrew/opt/icu4c cmake -B build -DPLAYER_BUILD_LIBS=on -DCMAKE_BUILD_TYPE=Debug -DPLAYER_WITH_OPUS=off
 cmake --build build

 # If you have problems, you can revert back to previous state